veronika-simic/freeCodeCampChallenges/readme.md

 ## General info
 Colored Markers project is made to develop my skills in DOM manipulation.
-I got the idea from freeCodeCamp and added my interactivity to markers (open,close).
+I got the idea from freeCodeCamp and added my interactivity to markers (open,close) and made a drawing board.

 ## Technologies
 Project is created with: